- All Topics

 For this reason, additives are just as important in the grease selection process as base oil viscosity/type and thickener type.
 Additives are included in the formulation to help with the performance and durability of the grease, but selecting the wrong additive package for the application can have a reverse effect.

 5) Determine the required performance properties.
 As with lubricating oils, greases have their own specific performance properties, such as dropping point, mechanical stability, water washout, bleed characteristics and pumpability.
 Based on these properties, a grease selection method should contain testing on greases chosen to perform under adverse conditions.
+For example, a high temperature grease should have high dropping point and low-temperature pumpability to perform in extreme conditions such as construction or mining sites.

-This means that if a grease is being used in a very slow-speed, highly loaded application, you should perform a test for the grease’s ability to withstand this loading; but for a standard application, where operational and performance conditions aren’t subjected to the extremes, choosing a standard-performing grease should suffice as long as all other selection steps have been followed.
+If a grease is being used in a very slow-speed, highly loaded application, you should perform a test for the grease’s ability to withstand this loading; but for a standard application, where operational and performance conditions aren’t subjected to the extremes, choosing a standard-performing grease should suffice as long as all other selection steps have been followed.

 Figure 2.
 Grease Consistency